pulumi/docs/reference/pkg/python/pulumi_openstack/sharedfilesystem/index.md

 <dt id="pulumi_openstack.sharedfilesystem.Share.region">
 <code class="descname">region</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_openstack.sharedfilesystem.Share.region" title="Permalink to this definition">¶</a></dt>
 <dd><p>The region in which to obtain the V2 Shared File System client.
-A Shared File System client is needed to create a share network.</p>
+A Shared File System client is needed to create a share.
+Changing this creates a new share.</p>
 </dd></dl>

 <dl class="attribute">